This post includes pictures gleaned from various places on the internet. I will gladly remove any of them in response to

-For several years now, new units of the Arleigh Burke class of destroyers have been delivered with the improved Mk.45 62 calibre gun, the longer barrel of which can fling five inch rounds over 20 nautical miles – about as far as the 16 inch guns of the Iowas, albeit with far, far less hitting power.
+Certainly, when one considers the punishment that could be meted out by something like an Iowa class battleship, the power of the guns now available to US naval commanders looks downright pitiful.
+The Mk.
+45 5” 54 calibre guns which for decades were the principal guns mounted on most of the Navy’s surface warships are mature and useful weapons, accurate and reliable, with a high rate of fire – but with a range of about 13 miles they provide only modest reach.
+This shortcoming has been at least partially corrected.
+For several years now, new units of the Arleigh Burke class of destroyers have been delivered with the improved Mk.45 62 calibre gun, the longer barrel of which, according to some sources, can fling five-inch rounds over 20 nautical miles – almost as far as the 16 inch guns of the Iowas, albeit with far, far less hitting power.

-That’s fine, but given the present technological possibilities, a 50% range increase for small unguided projectiles might best be described as “meh”.
+That’s fine if true, but given the present technological possibilities, a 50% range increase for small unguided projectiles might best be described as “meh”.
 So much more is now possible, and for more than a decade, the Navy has seemed poised on the threshold of a quantum leap in the reach, accuracy and hitting power of naval gunfire.
 This constant state of “nearly there” has been frustrating, since from a purely technological standpoint there seems to be no reason why ships shouldn’t already be firing finned, rocket-assisted, GPS-guided projectiles with ranges of up to more than sixty miles.
 Efforts to develop such extended range guided munitions were pursued by the Navy for years, haltingly, but that project was allowed to lapse.
 Instead, functionally similar technology was perfected for the Army – standard land-based 155 mm. artillery pieces now fire guided shells named “Excalibur”, which achieve extended reach by virtue of aerodynamic surfaces that pop out during flight, turning the shell from mere projectile into a sort of glider.
 Hundreds of rounds have been used in combat in Iraq and Afghanistan over the past few years, with spectacular success.